-Note that the conservative assignment is equivalent to a Layered SON where the threshold for joining a SON has been set to 0%.
+The conservative assignment is equivalent to a Layered SON where the threshold for joining a SON has been set to 0%.
 In this case, the node will join the SONs associated with all the base concepts for which it has one or more documents.